oukene/smartthings_customize/README.md

       - name: "set ac mode"
         command: setAirConditionerMode
         attribute: airConditionerMode

+# Enter the information of the button entity to be added.
+You must enter the command entry for your SmartThings device and specify the properties that are changed by the
+# Galaxy home mini ir fan example
+buttons:
+  - capability: statelessPowerToggleButton
+    component: main
+    commands:
+      - name: "fan power"
+        command: setButton
+        argument: [powerToggle]

+  - capability: statelessFanspeedButton
+    component: main
+    commands:
+      - name: "fan power"
+        command: setButton
+        argument: [fanspeedUp]

+# An example of changing the quick freezing of the refrigerator to a button
+  - capability: refrigeration
+    component: main
+    commands:
+      - name: "power cool button"
+        command: setRapidCooling
+        argument: ["on"]

 # Device id of SmartThings to add.
 If not added here, it will not be added as a device